 The CARE studies comprise the following main elements:

-- Video recordings during fNIRS and ratings of interaction according to several attachment-theory derived coding schemes
+- Video recordings during fNIRS and ratings of interaction according to several attachment-theory derived coding schemes.

-- (f)MRI scanning in parents to assess brain anatomy and function in relation with inter-individual differences in attachment and caregiving
+- (f)MRI scanning in parents to assess brain anatomy and function in relation with inter-individual differences in attachment and caregiving.

-- Associations between the above elements
+- Associations between the above elements.

-Data acquisition is still underway.
+Data acquisition and analysis is still underway.

 As an additional follow-up to CARE and D-CARE, the M-CARE study that just started in February 2019 will comprise the same elements as the D-CARE study in an anticipated N= 60 mother-child dyads.
 Not only will this additional study boost participant numbers – which is a crucial limitation factor in past attachment research -, but it will also make the D- and M-CARE data more directly comparable (which is not entirely possible with the CARE data).
 Furthermore, because a large number of participants of the M-CARE study have already been seen four years ago, a longitudinal relation to mother-child interaction assessed during infancy will be possible.
 Such approach also represents an important step towards better attachment data, as longitudinal studies are so far very sparse.